 Antiretroviral medications (ARVs) are primarily used to increase the health and well-being of people living with the virus.
 The U.S. Department of Health and Human Services recommends ARV treatment for all people living with HIV, regardless of their CD4 cell count.

-Treatment-as-prevention (TasP) refers to the use of antiretroviral (ARV) medication to decrease the risk of HIV transmission.
+Treatment as prevention (TasP) refers to the use of antiretroviral (ARV) medication to prevent HIV transmission.

-In 2011, the HIV Prevention Trials Network (HPTN 052) study demonstrated that the use of ARVs by HIV-positive heterosexual men and women cut the chance that their HIV negative partner would become infected by roughly 96 percent.
-The final study results (announced in 2015) found that no participant with a fully suppressed viral load infected his or her long-term HIV-negative partner.
+In 2011, the HIV Prevention Trials Network (HPTN 052) study demonstrated that the use of ARVs by HIV-positive heterosexual men and women cut the chance that their HIV-negative partner would become infected by roughly 96 percent.
+The final study results were announced in 2015 and found that no participant with a fully suppressed viral load transmitted the virus to his or her long-term HIV-negative partner.

-In 2014, interim analysis of the ongoing PARTNER trial—which focuses on heterosexual and gay mixed-HIV status couples in which the HIV-positive partner is taking ARVs—found that there were no transmissions of the virus within the couples.
+In 2014, interim analysis of the ongoing PARTNER trial—which focuses on heterosexual and gay mixed-HIV-status couples in which the HIV-positive partner is taking ARVs—found that there were no transmissions of the virus within the couple when the partner with HIV remained undetectable (i.e., had a fully suppressed virus).
 The trial is set to complete in 2017.